Reprinted in Hackcircus #10, ‘SCALE’ (2016)

 Gulliver thinks he stays the same, and the world around him changes.

 You, brother, are the same.
 You think the experience of time is right, and GT or Earth time are wrong –“

 “In Wonderland, Alice doesn’t ask about the door to the garden: ‘is it small and I am normal sized?’ or ‘is it normal sized and am I a giant?’
 She just wonders can she get through it – and drinks the potion to fit the door.

 “In Goldilocks, a porridge, chair and bed are not the wrong size.
 They just don’t fit Goldilocks.
 She eats, sits and sleeps in the ones that do.”

 And my experience of time, if it fits anything, is not obviously supposed to fit what moves on my wrist, or three solar systems over.

 Of course, I do have to take account of these other clocks to get a job.
-But that’s like having to hide grief on the tube.
-It is something useful — not true.
+But that’s like having to hide grief on the train to work.
+It is something useful.
+This does not make it true.

 Anyway, there’s nothing much we can do about it now.
 Galactic Time is going to be our time very soon.
 How soon I can’t say.
 And you mightn’t understand what I’m talking about here after the change.

 We will talk about multiple sunrises and sunsets in a day.
 The passage of the sunlight will be like an ocean tide: regular to its own rhythm, going in and out in a constant hush.
 Like the ocean tide, the old Earth days will be something against which we once set our most important clocks.
 But, soon, no more.
 To think this way will be primitive or quaint – or, we will forget we ever thought it at all.